netmeld/netmeld/datalake/README.md

 ![](docs/netmeld-datalake-workflow.png)

-DATA LAKE FUNDAMENTALS
+DATALAKE MODULE FUNDAMENTALS
 ======================

 DATA LAKE TYPE AND HANDLERS
 ---------------------------

-The provided interact with an interface which tries to be agnostic of the data lake backend, so in general the tools provide a common set of functionality that all data lake backends shall possess and support.
+The Datalake module tools interact with an interface which tries to be agnostic of the data lake backend, so in general the tools provide a common set of functionality that all data lake backends shall possess and support.
 However, ultimately they need to operate on a targeted data lake type and capabilites of those greatly vary.
 Thus an end user may directly manipulate the data lake as needed.
-If there are stipulations for how data shall be represented in the data lake for the handler to operate and pass meaningful data back to the tools as expected, the data lake handler should clearly outline those requirements.
+If there are stipulations for how data shall be represented in the data lake for the handler to operate and pass meaningful data back to the tools as expected, the data lake handler shall clearly outline those requirements.

 TARGETED DATE AND TIME
 ----------------------